Explore museums, art galleries, historic places, shopping districts, and more in Downtown Decatur, Alabama.

 Located by the Princess Theatre for Performing Arts and Cook Museum of Natural Science, 2nd Avenue is home to a variety of businesses from boutiques and home decor stores to salon and spas.

 On historic Bank Street, located near Old State Bank and Decatur’s Historic Depot and Railroad Museum, visitors will find an array of specialty shops offering antiques, bridal wear, jewelers and fine dining.

 The Decatur Farmers Market offers locally grown fruits produce and special events such as Strawberry Day, Corn Day, and Watermelon Day.

-Jones Park, Walden Oaks Park and Casa Grande Garden are green spaces found throughout Downtown Decatur.
+Etta Freeman Park, Walden Oaks Park, and Casa Grande Garden are green spaces found throughout Downtown Decatur.
 These pocket parks are great for stepping away from the office on a lunch break and enjoying nature.